 There are very few required vaccinations for travelers anywhere in the world.
-Requirements can only be placed by the government of the country, and because such requirements often discourage tourists, governments are reluctant to establish them.
+Requirements can only be placed by the government of each country and, because such requirements often discourage tourists, governments are reluctant to establish them.
 CDC recommendations should be taken very seriously.
-However, since many of the recommendations depend on the type of travel you anticipate doing, or the length of time you are staying, you need to meet with a doctor to determine what's best for your individual situation.
+Argentina is generally a considered a low-risk country for many diseases.
+Since many of the recommendations depend on the type of travel you anticipate doing, or the length of time you are staying, you need to meet with a doctor to determine what's best for your individual situation.

 Malaria is not a risk in Argentina.
 Yellow fever is not a risk in Mendoza or other cities in Argentina, but is a concern in some rural areas of Argentina.
-If you plan to do any additional travel outside of the program destinations, discuss your travel plans with the doctor.
+If you plan to travel outside of the program destinations, discuss your travel plans with the doctor.